 Cough or sneeze into your sleeve.
 If using a tissue, dispose of the tissue immediately into a closed rubbish bin, and then clean your hands;

-Take extra precautions to avoid crowded areas if you are over 60 years old, or if you have an underlying condition;
+Take extra precautions to avoid crowded areas if you are over 60 years old or if you have an underlying condition;

 If you feel unwell, stay at home and call your doctor or local health professional;

-If you are sick, stay at home, and eat and sleep separately from your family, use different utensils and cutlery to eat.
+If you are sick, stay at home, eat and sleep separately from your family, and use different utensils and cutlery to eat.

 If you feel shortness of breath, call your doctor and seek care immediately;

 It’s normal and understandable to feel anxious, especially if you live in a country that has been affected.
 Find out what you can do in your community.
-Discuss how to stay safe in your workplace, school or place of worship.
+Discuss how to stay safe in your workplace, school, or place of worship.

-List of most affected countries from coronavirus:
+List of most affected countries by coronavirus: